domasx2/sequelize-fixtures/README.md

 It is intended for easily setting up test data.
 Yaml and json formats are supported.
 Includes a grunt task.
 Duplicate records are not insertd.
 API returns bluebird promises, but callbacks can also be used as the last argument.

+Tested with latest Sequelize (3.0.0), should work on 2.x.

 ### Install